-RFC also maintains a \$2.1 billion senior bank credit facility to support the issuance of asset-backed commercial paper (the "RFC Facility").
+RFC also maintains a \$2.55 billion senior bank credit facility to support the issuance of asset-backed commercial paper.

 The Company anticipates that it will utilize the Morgan Stanley Facility, the DWD Facility, the MS&Co.
 Facility or the MSIL Facility for short-term funding from time to time.
 RFC anticipates that it will utilize its facility for short-term funding from time to time.